khulnasoft-lab/gopkg/README.md

 [INFO]	--> Found reference to github.com/codegangsta/cli
 [INFO]	--> Found reference to gopkg.in/yaml.v2
 [INFO]	Writing configuration file (gopkg.yaml)
-[INFO]	Would you like Glide to help you find ways to improve your gopkg.yaml configuration?
+[INFO]	Would you like Gopkg to help you find ways to improve your gopkg.yaml configuration?
 [INFO]	If you want to revisit this step you can use the config-wizard command at any time.
 [INFO]	Yes (Y) or No (N)?
 n